Fblaze1/Datasmos/README.md

 ## DataFrame properties

 Most DataFrame properties can be read but not written to - you can get them but not set them.

+You can access a DataFrame's properties like this `irisDf.size` or like this `irisDf["size"]`

 ### `size`